temporalio/edu-ai-workshop-mcp/exercises/01_Making_MCP_Tools_Durable/README.md

 10. Run your Worker with `python worker.py` from the `practice` directory.
 11. To register a new tool in Claude Desktop when running MCP servers in Codespaces, restart the MCP server in Codespaces.
 Do this by going to the terminal window where you're running `uv run python mcp_servers/weather.py`, stop it with `Ctrl+C`, then run it again.
-12. Restart Claude Desktop
+12. Restart Claude Desktop.
-13. Test your tool by prompting Claude Desktop first for the weather from a city of your choice.
+13. Test your tool by prompting Claude Desktop first for the weather forecast from a city of your choice.
 14. Then ask it to 'make me a chart to visualize the weather data'.
 15. Allow it to use the `Get Weather Chart` tool.